 Failure to Yield Accidents

 One of the leading causes of motor vehicle accidents in Florida and elsewhere is the failure of a driver to yield the right of way to another vehicle, pedestrian, or bicyclist.
-These types of collisions can result in serious injuries and even death, causing emotional devastation and financial turmoil to the victim’s family.
-The experienced car accident attorneys at Cohn & Smith can help people in Pembroke Pines and other cities whose lives have been altered by careless drivers.Holding Negligent Drivers Liable for Your Injuries
+Failure to yield accidents can result in serious injuries and even death, causing emotional devastation and financial turmoil to the victim’s family.
+The experienced Pembroke Pines car accident attorneys at Cohn & Smith can help people whose lives have been altered by careless drivers.Holding a Negligent Driver Liable for a Failure to Yield Accident

 Although drivers are expected to know and obey the rules of the road, including laws pertaining to yielding the right of way, thousands of accidents happen each year because a driver failed to yield while executing a turn, proceeding through an intersection, entering a highway, or approaching a crosswalk.
 When a driver does not yield the right of way as required by law, he or she can potentially be held liable for the resulting injuries and damages.